sisoe24/execute-in-iterm2/README.md

 - Send commands to iTerm2 based on the current file extension.
 - Send commands to iTerm2 from the input dialog.
+- New iTerm2 window context menu option in the Explorer files.

 ## 1.3.
 Usage